Richard Bellingham

 Although he was generally in the minority during his early years in the colony, he served ten years as colonial governor, most of them during the delicate years of the English Restoration, when King Charles II scrutinized the behavior of the colonial governments.
 Bellingham notably refused a direct order from the king to appear in England, an action that may have contributed to the eventual revocation of the colonial charter in 1684.

-He was twice married, survived by his second wife and his only son Samuel.
+He was twice married.
 He died in 1672, leaving an estate in present-day Chelsea, Massachusetts, and a large house in Boston.
 The estate became embroiled in legal action lasting more than 100 years after his will was challenged by his son and eventually set aside.
 Bellingham is immortalized in Nathaniel Hawthorne's ''The Scarlet Letter'' and Henry Wadsworth Longfellow's ''The New England Tragedies'', both of which fictionalize events from colonial days.
 Provided by Wikipedia

 1